4 Common Childhood Injuries and How to Prevent Them

 In Singapore, the absence of good childcare options for employees and inflexible work schedules often result in working parents sending babies as young as 2 months to infant care centres, and the older children to child care or student care centres.
 While these places provide plenty of advantages for the growing child's social, emotional and intellectual needs, the children often faced an increased risk of contracting infectious diseases.
 This could be due to a number of reasons: young children have not yet developed immunity to infectious diseases, children are more likely to catch viral infections when they gather in groups, and hygiene practices may also not be up to par.

-Other than making sure to choose a reliable child care centre, and ensuring that your child knows basic hygiene, you can achieve greater peace of mind under the PA Assurance Plan’s infectious disease cover.
-This will protect your child against 21 infectious diseases including the Hand, Foot and Mouth Disease (HFMD), dengue fever, bird flu, and the Zika virus.
+Other than making sure to choose a reliable child care centre, and ensuring that your child knows basic hygiene, you can achieve greater peace of mind with Income's PA Secure.
+The plan includes coverage for 6 infectious diseases: Hand, Foot & Mouth Disease, dengue fever, rubella, measles, mumps and zika virus.

 Eliminating drowning hazards